ArturoDent/find-and-transform/README.md

 &emsp;&emsp;&emsp;&emsp;&emsp;&emsp; <img src="https://github.com/ArturoDent/find-and-transform/blob/master/images/findNoReplaceDemo.gif?raw=true" width="650" height="300" alt="demo of find and no replace keys in args"/>

-Explanation: Will find according to the `find` key and select all those matches.
+Explanation: Will find according to the `find` value and select all those matches.
 No replacement.

 ------------------